-We are leading our lives to the expectations of other: friends, colleagues, companies, society and ourselves.
+We are leading our lives to the expectations of others: friends, colleagues, companies, society and our self-created image about perfection.
 Success is often linked to economical welfare.
 We want to be unique, yet we want to have all the stuff other successful people have.
 We want to be rich.
 But then, what is richness is you’re still empty inside?

 Is this really how we want to spend our life?
 Rushing and consuming?
 Working to be spending?
 Stressed and insecure?